skraus-dev/cherryrgb-rs/CONTRIBUTING.md

 - For creating commit messages, please refer to [conventionalcommits](https://www.conventionalcommits.org/en/v1.0.0/)
 - When opening a PR, please use the provided Pull request template

+## Respect the copyright

+As this is a project based on reverse-engineered work, I feel this needs to be mentioned.
+Please do not upload possibly copyrighted material directly into the repository.

+Rather reference the original binary URL and steps how to acquire the target file from it (e.g. by extraction or local modification of the binary).

+An example of that can be seen in [RESEARCH.md](./RESEARCH.md).